-NAME:
+NAME: -

-Addre :SS:
+Addre SS:

-DAYTIN ме Рнопе#:
+DAYTIN ие Phone#:

-Respo and to the Following Questions:
+Respo ond to the Following Questions:

 1. Reason for Dismissal:

-2. Please discuss the reasons why you were unab your potential: ble to complete coursework at the level of
+2. Please discuss the reasons why you were unable to complete coursework at the level of your potential:

-3. Please discuss how you will prevent a recurrer do differently in order to successfully perform difficulty? • 'ou
+3. Please discuss how you will prevent a recurrence of the present problem.
+What will you do differently in order to successfully perform in the course(s) in which you had difficulty?

-4. Please provide any other information which yo ou wish the faculty to consider.
+4. Please provide any other information which you wish the faculty to consider.

-by certify that all information given on this App lete and correct. plication to Return to Coursework is
+by certify that all information given on this Application to Return to Coursework is lete and correct.

 Signat ture of Applicant Date